ShiqiLiu1999/ShiqiLiu1999.github.io/_posts/2023-04-07-DDPM-paper-learning-note.markdown

 img-url: 2023-04-07-DDPM-paper-learning-note\
 ---

-* TOC
-{:toc}
-Urban Mining and the CDW Circular Economy
+# Urban Mining and the CDW Circular Economy

 Recently, AI model has a great impact on the field of art.
 The drawing bot "Midjourney" is performing impressivly.
 With a simple text input, the model will generate an image that fits our need very well.